GabrieleGiannessi/hcb_infilling/README.md

-# Probabilistically-sound beam search with masked language models
+# Probabilistically-Sound Beam Search with Masked Language Models

-This repo contains the code necessary to run experiments using the HCB beam search methodology desribed in our recent preprint, [Probabilistically-sound beam search with masked language models](https://arxiv.org/abs/2402.15020)
+This repo contains the code necessary to run experiments using the HCB beam search methodology desribed in our recent preprint, [Probabilistically-Sound Beam Search with Masked Language Models](https://arxiv.org/abs/2402.15020)

 ## Setup
 To install all dependencies in a conda environment, one can first clone this repo, then run: